 Solo Exhibit: Recent Work, Delaware Division of the Arts, Wilmington, DE 2016

-Denise lives near the shore on the Delmarva Peninsula.
+Denise lives and works near the shore on the Delmarva Peninsula and travels further afield.
 Memberships and associations include the century-old Salmagundi Club and the American Society of Marine Artists.